 Nowadays, China is enhancing administrative antitrust enforcement but has not yet created adequate deterrence to reaching monopolistic agreements and abuse of dominant market position.
 The main reasons for inadequate deterrence are the small amount of fines and too few confiscations of illegal gains.
 China needs to strengthen administrative antitrust by increasing the number of staff of antitrust authorities, releasing guidelines for setting fines and guidelines for calculating illegal gains, and increasing the amount of fines in administrative penalties so as to create adequate deterrence to reaching monopolistic agreements and abuse of dominant market position to fulfill the purpose of the AML.
 In a word, China has a long way to go in antitrust but is marching forward now.

-- Shao Yang, a J.D/J.M. candidate at Peking University School of Transnational Law.
+- Shao Yang, a J.D/J.M. candidate, at Peking University School of Transnational Law, entering class of 2018.
 The author is very grateful for Professor Susan Finder’s gracious, patient guidance and revision.
 The author also thanks Mr. Chen Liang and Ms. Wang Zhipei for their inspiring advice. ↑

 - Central Economic Working Conference has been held in Beijing, Xinhua News Agency, December 12, 2020, available at https://baijiahao.baidu.com/s?id=1686411723755677989&wfr=spider&for=pc. ↑